JorisChau/pdSpecEst/README.md

 The goal of `pdSpecEst` is to perform wavelet-based multivariate spectral density estimation and clustering in the Riemannian manifold of Hermitian and positive-definite matrices.
 This is based on the paper available at <http://arxiv.org/abs/1701.03314>.

-For more details and examples on how to use the package we refer to the vignette.
+For more details and examples on how to use the package we refer to the vignette in the vignettes folder.

 Installation
 ------------

-The newest 'developmental' version is installed with `devtools::install_github("JorisChau/pdSpecEst")`.
+The newest development version is installed with `devtools::install_github("JorisChau/pdSpecEst")`.

 **Build status (Travis CI)**